 Expected: An error message indicating the path is invalid will be displayed.

-commands to try: rm
+Other incorrect rm commands to try: rm

 Expected: An error message indicating the command format is invalid will be displayed.